At the death of Henry III in 1272, Prince Edward became King Edward I, accompanied by his wife, Eleanor of Castile.

 A noble lineage

-Eleanor was not only the daughter of Ferdinand III and Joan, Countess of Ponthieu she was also the direct descendant of Henry II of England and his formidable wife, Eleanor of Aquitaine.
+Eleanor of Castile was not only the daughter of Ferdinand III and Joan, Countess of Ponthieu she was also the direct descendant of Henry II of England and his formidable wife, Eleanor of Aquitaine.
 So being a force to be reckoned with, was in her blood.

 Edward encouraged Eleanor to become financially independent, to acquire lands of her own.
 But how did she do it?
 How did a Castilian Princess suddenly come to own swathes of English land?
 A bit of a dodgy system – basically Eleanor was given the debts owed by landowners, which she then cancelled and in return received the lands pledged for the debts.
 It didn’t make her particularly popular.